TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 -   File: ****/opt/libre-bib/etc/conf.env**** - System config

     All the default values must be defined in this file.
-You can edit this file to overide things for all your bib directories, but it would be better to edit \~/.config/libre-bib/conf.env.
+You can edit this file to override things for all your bib directories, but it would be better to edit \~/.config/libre-bib/conf.env.
 That way the app can be updated without overriding your changes.